Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/duplication/dupliverts.rst

    The axes of an object can be made visible in the :menuselection:`Object --> Display` panel.
-   To display the vertex normals of the parent mesh, enter *Edit Mode* and enable this visualization in the :menuselection:`Properties region --> Mesh Display` panel where you can also resize the displayed normals as necessary.
+   To display the vertex normals of the parent mesh, enter *Edit Mode* and enable this visualization in the :menuselection:`Sidebar region --> Mesh Display` panel where you can also resize the displayed normals as necessary.